danlevimb/automated-data-resilience-framework/docs/use-cases/stopbeforemark-release-rollback.md

 <a href="../examples/examples.md">Examples</a>
 </p>

-# Restore a pre-production environment using `STOPBEFOREMARK` for release purposes.
+# Release rollback using transaction mark (STOPBEFOREMARK)

 ---